-When you apply for a study programme at SDU, your application must comply with certain formal requirements.
-You can read much more about this here, including credit transfer programmes and possibilities for special support during your studies.
+When you apply for a Bachelor programme at SDU, your application must meet certain formal requirements.

 Apply from 1 February on